 - Ensures agency's compliance with the Americans with Disabilities Act (ADA).

 - Travel by driving automobiles to and from centers, recruiting events, community activities and other locations throughout the Las Vegs community as approved by program guidelines and management.

 - Occasional travel by car, bus, airplane or train may be required as associated with attendance at conferences, meetings and other duties carried out at distant locations in and out of state and in some cases overnight travel may be required

 The above statements are intended to describe the general nature and level of work performed by a person in this position.
 They are not to be construed as an exhaustive list of all duties that may be performed in such a position.

 - Education & Experience:

-- Bachelor's Degree in Human Services or other closely-related field with at least three courses in Special Education and the inclusion of children with disabilities is required
+- Bachelor's Degree in Special Education or Early Childhood Special Education with at least three courses in Special Education and the inclusion of children with disabilities is required

 - 6 months or more work experience in Special Education, Early Childhood or Child Development or other closely-related field is preferred.

 - Understands and applies Head Start philosophy and the current principles of inclusion, natural environments and services to children with disabilities and their families;